Are You in a Jewish-Asian Relationship?

-Mark Zuckerberg and Priscilla Chan made a statement without even attempting to, that dating and marriage among Jewish men and Asian women are becoming evermore popular.
-And now Brian Greenberg and Jamie Chung from Once Upon a Time, The Hangover, and the Real World are married too.
+Mark Zuckerberg and Priscilla Chan are a famous example of a Jewish-Asian couple.
+Brian Greenberg and Jamie Chung from Once Upon a Time, The Hangover, and the Real World are married, too.

 But let's not forget that before them, Maury Povich and Connie Chung were the hot and heavy Jewish-Asian couple in the limelight.

-In this hub I speak to three couples made up of Jewish guys and Asian women.
-They answer questions about meeting hot spots, cultural issues, and their perspectives on how dating, marriage, and family issues come together in their unique Jasian situation.
+In this article, I speak to three couples made up of Jewish guys and Asian women.
+They answer questions about meeting hot spots, cultural issues, and their perspectives on how dating, marriage, and family issues come together in their unique interfaith and cross-cultural partnership.

 What do you feel is the attraction in Jewish and Asian couples?

-David notes, "I think Asian people and Jewish people have a lot of values in common.
+David: "I think Asian people and Jewish people have a lot of values in common.
 We believe in discipline, we're success-oriented, we study until we pass out!
-And when you meet in the same setting -- as we met in med school -- you really both have the same goals.
+And when you meet in the same setting—as we met in med school—you really both have the same goals.
 That starts off the attraction right there."

 Are there cultural issues that ever threatened to keep you apart?

-Joshua states that, "Jewish parents tend to want their sons to marry Jewish girls, so at least in my case it was awkward at first when I brought her home.
+Joshua: "Jewish parents tend to want their sons to marry Jewish girls, so at least in my case it was awkward at first when I brought her home.
 But my parents fell in love with Ky as did I. They realized she was smart, educated, and she had an easygoing personality.
-They decided in the end that it was alright."
+They decided in the end that it was all right."

 Was there anything different in how you went about dating?